lionroy/jekyll-talks-theme/_talks/bespoke.md

  - 2-step _'Deadlines:'_ 2020, 2030

-## They're Setting the course for the next decade
+## Let's Set the course for the next decade(s)

  - Adopting SDG means: *Duty of SDG Reporting (country)*
  - Corporates and Countries have to work together
- - Parameters are presets of specific best-practices
+ - Parameters are presets
+ - Programs develop specific best-practices

 ## SDG features over time: